By Robert Schinetsky

 So, while eating carbs does elevated blood sugar and insulin levels, a high-carb diet doesn’t inherently lead to chronically elevated blood sugar levels, energy swings, or diabetes.

 And, insulin isn’t the bad guy, either.

 While it does shuttle nutrients in the body, they don’t go automatically to fat.

 Insulin transports nutrients into all tissues of the body, including muscle tissue where they can be used for energy.
 If there is an excess of energy, then insulin will transport the nutrients to adipose tissue for storage.

-Now, let’s take a stab at why certain aspects of the high carb, low fat diet marketing material is flawed.
+Now, let’s take a stab at why certain aspects of the high carb, low-fat diet marketing material are flawed.

 Low-fat proponents highlight the fact that dietary fat is very energy dense, as it has nine calories per gram, while carbohydrates and protein contain four calories per gram.